JackSzwergold/Writing/memories/The Time I Shoplifted Matchbox Cars from a Te-Amo Newsstand.md

 Curious, I went in to investigate.
 The display rack was nice and new, but the cars were displayed in some kind of haphazard mix.
 I could tell some cars were in the wrong slots because their numbers didn’t match what I remembered as being their proper numbers in the catalog.

 Still, they had some cool stuff that I wanted and as I slowly rotated the display I noticed that the plastic at the bottom could be lifted up.
-I played around with it with my finger, slowly looked up front and then quickly popped it up, grabbed a car and dropepd it into my jacket pocket.
+I played around with it with my finger, slowly looked up front and then quickly popped it up, grabbed a car and dropped it into my jacket pocket.

 My heart was racing at a mile a minute and my palms were sweaty, but I slowly walked towards the entrance to the store.